SIT Study Abroad Logo

 Public Health, Traditional Medicine, and Community Empowerment

-Learn about public health through traditional medicine and intercultural health practices, indigenous customs, community welfare, and social justice.
+Learn about public health through traditional medicine and intercultural healthcare practices, indigenous customs, community welfare, and social justice.

 At a Glance